BigSoftVideo/DOTE/projects.md

 Autobackup does _not_ save the current Transcript automatically; that is a manual decision by the user.
 It just makes a series of backup copies at regular intervals.

+### Merge two or more Transripts

+It is possible under certain constraints to [merge two or more Transcripts](merge-transcripts.md) in a Project.
+This is a great tool for dividing up the labour of transcribing amongst several transcribers.

 That's it!
 You are ready to start [transcribing](transcript.md).